Chapter 1: System Overview

 -

 Employees receive salary via continuous USDC streams that accrue to their smart accounts.
-They claim funds on their own schedule, configure automatic routing (split between bank account, external wallet, and other chains), and access payslips and claim receipts.
+They claim funds on their own schedule, configure automatic routing (split between bank account, external wallet, virtual card, and other chains), and access payslips and claim receipts.

 -